ByMosDev/mosbot-os/docs/docs/configuration/mosbot-required-config.md

 }
 ```

-Set `auth.mode: "token"` so MosBot API can authenticate using the `OPENCLAW_GATEWAY_TOKEN`
+Set `auth.mode: "token"` so MosBot API can bootstrap the pairing handshake using the
-environment variable.
+`OPENCLAW_GATEWAY_TOKEN` environment variable.

 ---